Jessie James Decker: Music

 Decker began working on her second album, Sweet American Dreams, in 2010, which was initially planned to be released in late summer.
 The album was to have the same country-pop sound as her debut, with Decker being given more leeway by Mercury in incorporating country sounds.
 The first single, "Boys in the Summer", released in June, was a minor country success but failed to chart on the Billboard Hot 100.
 Having struggled with accepting her career path as a pop singer, Decker told her label in the midst of preparations for her album that she did not want to be a pop artist and wanted to record country music.
 After negotiations, Massey asked Mark Wright from Show Dog-Universal Music, which had facilitated the country release of "Boys in the Summer" in November, to help Mercury/IDJ launch Decker in the country genre.
 Decker began recording in April 2011.
 "When You Say My Name" was produced by Wright and released on January 31, 2012.
 "Military Man" was released on May 22, 2012.
 She was removed from the Show Dog Universal roster in 2013.
 Decker released an extended play, Comin' Home, on April 18, 2014, which hit number one on iTunes top albums chart and debuted in the top 5 on Billboard's top country albums chart.

 Decker was featured on former Hinder lead singer Austin John's debut solo EP Love Sick Radio, on the track "Howlin'".
 The EP was released April 22, 2016.
 She finished the Lights Down Low tour.
 On her new label Epic she released a five-track EP, Gold, on February 17, 2017, and released a surprise live EP on June 9, 2017, titled Blackbird Sessions.
 On October 13, 2017, she released her second full-length album and first for Epic Records, Southern Girl City Lights.
 On November 27, 2017, Decker appeared in 12 Days of Cracker Barrel campaign, ending on December 8.
 Each day got a new YouTube video in the style of the original "The Twelve Days of Christmas" song.

 On April 3, 2022, Decker performed "America the Beautiful", in front of a nearly 80,000 crowd at WWE's WrestleMania 38, at AT&T Stadium, in Dallas, Texas.
+On November 23, 2023, during the 97th Macy's Thanksgiving Day Parade she celebrated the holidays with a performance of “Tangled in Tinsel” live for the first time.

 Reality television

 In 2013, Decker starred with her husband Eric Decker, a wide receiver in the National Football League, in the E! reality show Eric & Jessie: Game On.
 It ended its run in April 2014, but returned in September 2017.
 It ran for 20 episodes in three seasons.

 On September 8, 2022, Decker was announced as a contestant on season 31 of Dancing with the Stars.
-She is partnered with Alan Bersten.
+She was partnered with Alan Bersten.
 She finished in 10th place.